Rishit-dagli/personal-website/_pages/about.md

 <!-- I write a [blog](https://rishit-dagli.github.io/). -->

-I am a CS, Math, and Stats undergrad at [The University of Toronto](https://web.cs.toronto.edu/).
 I am mainly interested in learning algorithms, computer vision (visual generation, vision-language models, and neural rendering), learning theory, and math.
 I have also represented my country in international olympiads.
 Feel free to talk with me about anything CS, Math, Robotics, or Physics.

 I will be pausing my undergrad in January 2025 to join [NVIDIA Research](https://research.nvidia.com/labs/toronto-ai/) to work on research around neural rendering and generation.
 At **UofT**, I have been lucky to be supervised by these professors who I admire: [Nandita Vijaykumar](https://www.cs.toronto.edu/~nandita/), [Rahul G. Krishnan](https://www.cs.toronto.edu/~rahulgk/), [Pascal Tyrrell](https://www.tyrrell4innovation.ca/), [David Lindell](https://davidlindell.com/), and [Houman Khosravani](https://scholar.google.ca/citations?user=qzhk98YAAAAJ&hl=en).
 In **industry** after I switched boats to research, I have been lucky to be supervised by these people who I admire: [Roland Memisevic](https://www.iro.umontreal.ca/~memisevr/) and [Guillaume Berger](https://scholar.google.ca/citations?user=OY4_O9UAAAAJ&hl=en) from my time at [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence/ai-research), [Josh Mesout](https://uk.linkedin.com/in/mesout) from my time at [Civo](https://www.civo.com/).
 In **high school**, I have been lucky to be supervised by these people who I admire: [Ali Mustufa](https://in.linkedin.com/in/ialimustufa) and [Prof. Suleyman Eken](https://avesis.kocaeli.edu.tr/suleyman.eken).